 - Skin problems

 - Hearing loss

 - Alzheimer’s disease

-You can always learn more at your local walk in clinic or a 24 hour clinic to have a better understanding.
+You can always learn more at your local walk in clinic to have a better understanding.

 It is not possible to cure type 2 diabetes but it can be managed by managing blood sugar levels.
 Management may include steps like: